Deaf Pupil Provision

 The DPP (Deaf Pupil Provision) is a provision within Philip Southcote School, which offers support for deaf students who also have additional SEND needs.

 The DPP are committed to providing support for our students to ensure they can access the curriculum alongside their peers.
-We have a Total Communication approach and can offer support orally, in Sign Supported English or in British Sign Language, working with our students to provide the right communication and language support to meet their individual needs.
+We have a Total Communication approach and can offer support to match the students educational and social needs.
+This could be through an aural / oral approach, using sign (BSL or SSE), using visuals to support understanding or a combination of any of these.

 The Philip Southcote philosophy is embedded in our motto "Learning for Life" where we place equal importance on: